William Camenzuli

-William Camenzuli (born 11 February 1979 in Gżira, Malta) is a professional footballer currently playing for Maltese Second Division side Zebbug Rangers, where he plays as a defender.
+William Camenzuli (born 11 February 1979) is a Maltese former professional footballer who played as a defender.

-Playing career
+Club career

 Floriana

-Camenzuli began his career playing for Floriana during the 1994–95 season, throughout the season, he made eight appearances and scored one goal, as Floriana recorded a fourth-place finish in the Maltese Premier League.
+Camenzuli was born in Gżira, Malta.
+He began his career playing for Floriana during the 1994–95 season, throughout the season, he made eight appearances and scored one goal, as Floriana recorded a fourth-place finish in the Maltese Premier League.

 Camenzuli went into the 1995–96 season hoping to cement a first team place in the Floriana squad.
 He went on to make only one appearance without scoring, as Floriana recorded a third-place finish in the Maltese Premier League.

 For the 1996–97 season, Camenzuli started to establish himself as a first team regular, he went onto make 13 appearances for the season, but again failed to score, as Floriana again finished in third position in the Maltese Premier League.

 The 1997–98 season, was Camenzuli's fourth with Floriana, the club failed to improve on their previous season league finish as they recorded a fifth-place finish in the Maltese Premier League.
 He made 21 appearances without scoring.

 Camenzuli went into the 1998–99 season hoping to help Floriana achieve a higher league position than that of the previous season, however the club again finished in fifth position in the Maltese Premier League.
 Camenzuli made 21 appearances and scored one goal during the season.

 The 1999–2000 season turned out to be Camenzuli's last at Floriana.
 He made 24 appearances over the season, without scoring, as he helped the club improve on their previous league position, recording a fourth-place finish in the Maltese Premier League.